Foundations of Hemp Textiles, Sustainability & Wellbeing

 Hemp is not a trend — it is a return to intelligent materials.

-Welcome to your Module 1 Quiz – Hemp 101: Understanding the Fiber
+Module 1 Quiz – Hemp 101: Understanding the Fiber

 1. What part of the hemp plant is used to make textile fiber?